 Josh Allen is the clear winner of this trade, as he gets another solid weapon to add to his already potent offense.
 Some feel that there are problems with his accuracy, but Diggs is a guy who can still make plays despite Allen’s lack of precision at times.

 Minnesota’s fantasy weapons remain basically unchanged as their top producer will remain Dalvin Cook, with Adam Thielen in the fantasy WR2 conversation.
 Both tight ends figure to be late-rounders with Irv Smith Jr. boasting a bit more upside.
-Kirk Cousins still sits on the bottom half of the quarterback spectrum and is currently ranked QB20 by John Paulsen.
-After the draft, we may see a rookie wideout come into the fantasy picture.
+Kirk Cousins still sits on the bottom half of the quarterback spectrum and is currently ranked QB18 by John Paulsen.

 As far as the Bills go, Josh Allen gets a bump up from the trade for Stefon Diggs, as he gets another solid pass-catcher to toss the rock to.
 Allen already had a seat at the QB1 table, but the addition of Diggs provides an argument to draft him above DeShaun Watson without DeAndre Hopkins at his disposal anymore.
-Diggs remains a solid WR2 with WR1 upside, and should be drafted around the late-fourth to early-fifth round, with John Brown downgraded to WR35, leaving boards somewhere in the eighth round as a borderline W3/4.
+Diggs remains a solid WR2 with WR1 upside, and should be drafted around the fifth round, with John Brown downgraded to WR36, leaving boards somewhere in the 10th round as a borderline W3/4.